Red Foley: Legacy

 Foley was an inspiration to rock 'n' roll, in particular Jerry Lee Lewis and Elvis Presley, who both covered many of his songs.
 His country boogie material was a clear precursor of the style.

-Foley has two stars on the Hollywood Walk of Fame: one for his recording career at, 6225 Hollywood Blvd. and one for his television career, at 6300 Hollywood Blvd.
+Foley has two stars on the Hollywood Walk of Fame, one for his recording career at 6225 Hollywood Blvd. and one for his television career at 6300 Hollywood Blvd.
 On June 10, 2003, a Kentucky State historical marker (No. 2114) was placed at Foley's boyhood home in Berea.

 In 2002, he was inducted into the Kentucky Music Hall of Fame, where his corncob pipe is on display.
 In 2006, his 1951 version of "Peace in the Valley" was entered into the Library of Congress' National Recording Registry.

 In 1970, Berea College established the Red Foley Memorial Music Award.
 Initiated by his long-time friend and colleague Si Siman, the annual award is presented to talented Berea College students in recognition of their musical contributions to the campus community.
-It is intended to promote the music associated with Foley's career, such as folk, country, bluegrass, gospel and popular music.
+It is intended to promote the music associated with Foley's career, such as folk, country, bluegrass, gospel, and popular music.

 A dance to Foley's recording of "Papa" John Gordy's song, The Salty Dog Rag, has been traditional at Dartmouth College since 1972, where it is taught to freshmen during orientation.
-Cumberland Falls State Park, in Corbin, Kentucky, near Foley's hometown of Berea, has been playing the song with an accompanying dance at its square dance nights since at least the mid-1970s.

 The Rooks Van Dellen Residence Hall at Calvin College has an annual celebration of Red Foley Day in mid-November.
 The celebration began in 1968 when a few students from the hall heard a radio announcer say, "Red Foley was a great country music singer, too bad no one will ever remember him."
 The day has been celebrated (with a few lapses) to remember Foley ever since.

 Foley Middle School, located in Berea near Foley's boyhood home, opened in 1978 and educates students in southern Madison County in the 6th, 7th, and 8th grades.
 The school retains a large collection of personal items once owned by Foley on display in the library.
 The collection was donated by members of his family.

 Red Foley Court is among several streets in Nixa, Missouri, named for performers on Ozark Jubilee, and Red Foley Road is in Rockcastle County, Kentucky, north of Renfro Valley.